-Substitute House Bill No. 6981 aims to modernize the delivery of insurance documents and enhance consumer protections in property and casualty insurance policies.
-Key provisions allow insurers to post policies and endorsements on their websites instead of mailing them, provided these documents do not contain personally identifiable information.
-Insurers are required to keep these documents accessible for the duration of the policy and inform insured individuals of their rights to request paper copies and opt out of electronic delivery.
-The bill also introduces new notice requirements for the cancellation and nonrenewal of homeowners insurance policies, mandating that notices be sent using the U.S. Postal Service's intelligent mail barcode tracking method or similar tracking methods, with the option for electronic delivery if agreed upon by both parties.
+Substitute House Bill No. 6981 aims to modernize the delivery of insurance documents and enhance consumer protections for property and casualty insurance policies.
+Effective October 1, 2025, insurers will be permitted to post policies and endorsements on their websites instead of mailing them, provided they obtain the insured's consent and ensure the documents are accessible throughout the policy's duration.
+Insurers must also inform policyholders of their rights to request paper copies and opt out of electronic delivery at any time.
+The bill introduces new requirements for cancellation notifications, including specific timelines for cancellations based on the reason, and mandates that notices be sent using verifiable tracking methods, such as the U.S. Postal Service's intelligent mail barcode tracking system.

 Statutes affected: Raised Bill: